Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: Methods

-The quarter-period optimization proposed in~~\cite{liu2015dynamic} relies on the symmetry of the \ac{CoM} about \ac{LH} over one step.
-In the case of uneven terrain, however, that symmetry ceases to exist \cite{liu2015trajectory}.
-As a result, the half-step optimization can only be utilized for locomotion over terrains with high stiffness values.

-In order to verify the validity of the modified dynamics that account for the compliance of the terrain, locomotion over high stiffness values was tested to simulate rigid terrain.
-After running multiple simulations with different stiffness values, it was concluded that a stiffness of $k_{g,A}=k_{g,B}=50 \; MN/m$ resulted in a response closest to the one observed for the ideal rigid case, described in the previous sections.
+In order to verify the validity of the modified dynamics that account for the compliance of the terrain, locomotion over high stiffness values was tested to simulate rigid terrain walking.
+After running multiple simulations with different stiffness values, it was concluded that a stiffness of $k_{g,A}=k_{g,B}=50 \; MN/m$ resulted in a response closest to the one observed for the ideal rigid case, described in previous works~\cite{liu2015dynamic,liu2015dual}.
+Specifically, the system was able to reach at least 100 steps, which can be interpreted as a sign of stable performance and hence successful implementation of the proposed methodology \cite{geyer2006compliant}.
 Therefore, the stiffness of $50 \; MN/m$ will be considered from now on as the equivalent of the rigid terrain, meaning that any terrain with a stiffness lower than that will be considered as compliant.
 In the aforementioned simulations, the system was simulated using $m=80 \; kg$, $l_{0}=1 \; m$, and $m_{f,A/B}=1 \; kg$, while the same optimal initial conditions and identity \ac{LQR} controller were utilized, as the ones analyzed in Sections~\ref{subsection_periodic_gaits} and~\ref{subsection_LQR_rigid}.